-This illegal drug is similar to hallucinogens and stimulants and causes an increase in the release of chemicals in the brain, namely, Serotonin, Dopamine, and Norepinephrine.
+This illegal drug is similar to hallucinogens and stimulants.
+Causes an increase in the release of chemicals in the brain, namely, Serotonin, Dopamine, and Norepinephrine.
 The drug’s action will cause the user to experience euphoria, increased energy, increased sensory perception, and sexual arousal.
 Users will feel the acute effects thirty minutes after taking the drug and peaks within one to two hours.

 How widely-used is MDMA?

-MDMA first gained popularity as a party drug, and its use has spread to a broader range of settings over the years.
+MDMA first gained popularity as a party drug.
+Its use has spread to a broader range of settings over the years.
 Abuse of this drug has become a common problem in workplaces, schools, and athletic organizations.
-In some companies and private corporations, the purpose of regular drug testing may result to lower employees’ insurance costs, increase productivity, minimize absenteeism and create a safe environment for work.
+In some companies and private corporations, the purpose of regular drug testing.
+May result to lower employees’ insurance costs, increase productivity, minimize absenteeism and create a safe environment for work.

 In the United States, a national survey conducted on Drug Use and Health show that more than 18 million people in their lifetime have tried MDMA at least once.